 The origin of the blood libel is in the Hellenistic world.
 It was carried to Christendom by monks and scholars who knew the Greek writings.
 The first blood libel of Europe was made in Norwich, England: a young boy called William was found dead on 22 March 1144, one week before the festival of Pesach.
 The libel then spread everywhere in Europe.
 The next occurrence took place in 1171 in Blois, France.
 For centuries, at many comings of Pesach festival, Jews were murdered in the Christian realm based on this false accusation.
 The last accusation of the blood libel was a public trial that took place in Russia in 1913 against Menahem Mendel Beilis, just about 100 years ago !

 Pesach was meant to be a blessing for all humanity because God, for the first time since Noah's time, was prepared to intervene in His Creation and change its evil course by, instead of destroying it again, assigning to a group of "chosen" people the task to carry out His word.
-And His chosen people has paid a heavy toll for it.
+And His chosen people have paid a heavy toll for it.
 But this divine strategy was more successful than the ones assigned to Adam and Noah, when one looks at the number of people in the monotheist faith in the world today.
 And invariably, the Jews have carried out His task, despite the successive persecutions and thanks to His necessary redemptions, since that full moon night, one particular 14th of Nisan over 3400 years ago.

 26 March 2020, 1 Nisan 5780